How to Deal With Debt Collectors (When You Just Can’t Pay)

 A DIY debt settlement is ideal for people who are good at bargaining.
 If you’re not up to haggling, this probably wouldn’t be your best option.
 Instead, consider hiring a debt settlement or debt consolidation company to negotiate on your behalf.

-Try a Debt Management Plan
+Debt Management Plan

-A debt management plan (DMP) is a structured debt repayment process.
+A Debt Management Plan (DMP) is a structured debt repayment process.
 It’s not the same as settling your debt or consolidating your loans.
 Instead, when you sign up for a DMP, you work with a nonprofit credit counseling agency that negotiates with your creditors for you.

 The first step toward a DMP is to set up a consultation with a credit counselor.
 They’ll look at your situation and work with your creditors to create a payoff plan.
 Usually, under a DMP, you end up paying off your debt in three to five years.